ramigs/ramigs.dev/src/site/posts/2021-06-12-automating-database-backups.md

 The next steps I'd like to look into:

 - email notifications (specially in the case of failure)
-- secure password management (that would allow removing database and gpg passwords from the main script)
+- secure password management (that would allow removing database and GPG passwords from the main script)

-If you have any comment or suggestion, feel free to share your perspective by opening a PR for [this article](https://github.com/ramigs/ramigs.dev/blob/master/src/site/posts/2021-06-12-automating-database-backups.md).
+If you have any comment or suggestion, feel free to share it by opening a PR for [this article](https://github.com/ramigs/ramigs.dev/blob/master/src/site/posts/2021-06-12-automating-database-backups.md).